-"Larger Denomination Share"

-"Net Asset Value" or "NAV"

-"Net Asset Value per Share"

-or "NAV per Share" divided by the number of Shares of the relevant Class in issue or deemed to be in issue in that Fund.
-"Non-Qualified Person" Any person to whom a transfer of Shares (legally or beneficially) or by whom a holding of Shares (legally or beneficially) would or, in the opinion of the ACD, might: be in breach of any law (or regulation by a competent a) authority) of any country or territory by virtue of which the person in question is not qualified to hold such Shares; or b) require the Company or the ACD or the Investment Manager to be registered under any law or regulation whether as an investment fund or otherwise, or cause the Company to be required to apply for registration, or comply with any registration requirements in respect of any of its Shares, whether in the United States of America or any other jurisdiction; or c) cause the Company, its Shareholders, the ACD or the Investment Manager some legal, regulatory, taxation, pecuniary or material administrative disadvantage which the Company or its Shareholders might not otherwise have incurred or suffered.
+"IOSCO" International Organisation of Securities Commissions.
+"Larger Denomination Share" A Share issued by the Company as a larger denomination share.
+"Net Asset Value" or "NAV" The value of the property of the Company, a Fund or a Class (as the context may require) less the liabilities of the Company, (Fund or Class) concerned as calculated in accordance with the Instrument of Incorporation.
+"Net Asset Value per Share" or "NAV per Share" The Net Asset Value of a Class in issue in respect of any Fund divided by the number of Shares of the relevant Class in issue or deemed to be in issue in that Fund.
+"Non-Qualified Person" Any person to whom a transfer of Shares (legally or beneficially) or by whom a holding of Shares (legally or beneficially) would or, in the opinion of the ACD, might: a) be in breach of any law (or regulation by a competent authority) of any country or territory by virtue of which the person in question is not qualified to hold such Shares; or b) require the Company or the ACD or the Investment Manager to be registered under any law or regulation whether as an investment fund or otherwise, or cause the Company to be required to apply for registration, or comply with any registration requirements in respect of any of its Shares, whether in the United States of America or any other jurisdiction; or c) cause the Company, its Shareholders, the ACD or the Investment Manager some legal, regulatory, taxation, pecuniary or material administrative disadvantage which the Company or its Shareholders might not otherwise have incurred or suffered.
 "OECD" The Organisation for Economic Co-operation and Development.
 "OEIC" A company incorporated under the OEIC Regulations.
 "OEIC Regulations" The Open-Ended Investment Companies Regulations 2001 (as amended from time to time).
 "OTC" Over-the counter derivative: a derivative transaction which is not traded on an investment exchange.
 "Register of Shareholders" The register of shareholders kept by or on behalf of the Company pursuant to paragraph 1(1) of Schedule 3 to the OEIC Regulations.
 "Registrar" Valu-Trac Investment Management Limited or such other entity as is appointed to act as Registrar to the Company from time to time.
-"Regulated Activities Order" The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 SI 2001/544. "the Regulations" The OEIC Regulations and the FCA Rules.
+"Regulated Activities Order" The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 SI 2001/544.